Change how your Universal Credit is paid in Scotland

 The next payday doesn’t change.
 On 11 January 2018, Marie gets her next payment.
 This is for half of the award for the assessment period 5 December 2017 to 4 January 2018.

 On 26 January 2018, 15 days later, Marie gets the second half of the award for the assessment period 5 December 2017 to 4 January 2018.

 This pattern of payments then repeats for each further assessment period.

 Once the UC choice of twice monthly payments is set up, you will only get half your monthly amount in your first twice monthly payment.
 You will get the other half in the next payment, roughly two weeks later.
 You need to think whether you will be able to pay your bills and manage financially during this time.

 If you accept the choice of twice monthly payments but not payments of your housing costs to your landlord, you will need to make sure that you are able to pay your rent at the end of each month.
 If you aren't able to do so you will build up rent arrears.
 Your landlord could take legal action to evict you from your home.

 Getting some of your Universal Credit paid directly to your landlord

 If you rent your home, you can ask Jobcentre Plus to pay the housing costs element of your UC directly to your landlord.
 You don’t have to have rent arrears in order to make this request.
-Anyone who makes a claim for UC in a full service area in Scotland on or after 4 October 2017 and whose UC award includes a housing cost element, can ask for this to be paid to their landlord.
+Anyone who makes a claim for or is already getting UC in an area in Scotland where they manage their claim online and whose UC award includes a housing cost element, can ask for this to be paid to their landlord.
 You can set up this payment option if you have a social landlord or a private landlord.

 There may be a shortfall between your UC housing costs element and your rent.
 For example, if you are renting your home from a private landlord, your UC housing costs element may be lower than your actual rent because it is limited to the local housing allowance in your area.
 It is your responsibility to pay the shortfall to stop the build up of rent arrears.